John H. Hill

-John Henry Hill (July 4, 1852 – October 13, 1936) was an American lawyer, educator, school administrator, and military officer.
+John Henry Hill (July 4, 1852 – October 13, 1936) was an African-American lawyer, educator, school administrator, and military officer.
 He was the second principal of the West Virginia Colored Institute (present-day West Virginia State University) from 1894 until 1898.
 West Virginia State considers him its second president.

 Hill was born into slavery in 1852 in Charles Town, Virginia, (present-day West Virginia).
 During the American Civil War, he relocated to Maine where he studied law.
-He became Maine's second African-American lawyer in 1879, and became West Virginia's first African-American lawyer after his admission to the bar of Jefferson County’s circuit court in 1881.
+He became Maine's second African-American lawyer in 1879, and became West Virginia's first African-American lawyer after his admission to the bar of Jefferson County's circuit court in 1881.
 Hill then served in the 10th Cavalry Regiment for six years, during which time he participated in the Apache Wars.
-He was a schoolteacher and then principal at Shepherdstown’s African-American public school, Shadyside School, from 1889 until 1893, and then served as the second principal of the West Virginia Colored Institute from 1894 until 1898.
+He was a schoolteacher and then principal at Shepherdstown's African-American public school, Shadyside School, from 1889 until 1893, and then served as the second principal of the West Virginia Colored Institute from 1894 until 1898.
 Hill resigned as principal to serve in the United States Volunteers during the Spanish–American War from 1898 to 1899.
 Hill returned to the institute in 1899, when he was appointed Commandant of Cadets and professor of mathematics, and remained there until 1903.
 Following his death in 1936, West Virginia State named Hill Hall in his honor.

 Early life and education

 John Henry Hill was born on July 4, 1852, in Charles Town, Virginia, (present-day West Virginia).
 Hill was born into slavery, under the ownership of the William Alexander family.
 William Alexander was later named as Hill's natural father.
 Hill was also a descendant of slaves who had served in George Washington's household.
 Towards the end of the American Civil War, Hill ran away from his home and was then captured by Union soldiers.
 At the age of thirteen, Major J. H. Whitmore of the 15th Maine Volunteer Infantry Regiment took him to Maine.
 Major Whitmore's father, Samuel Whitmore, then took him in and provided him with a fundamental education.
-While in Maine, Hill studied Latin and attended Litchfield Academy.
+While in Maine, Hill studied Latin and attended Litchfield Academy in Litchfield, Maine.
 Hill later attended Bowdoin College, although he did not finish his coursework there.